SAP-archive/cloud-cap-nodejs-codejam/exercises/07/readme.md

 Here the `Stats` service exposes the Orders entity in a read-only fashion as in the `CatalogService`, but uses the `excluding` clause to omit specific properties.
 These properties are not of interest to the analysis UI so are explicitly left out.
 Note that it also exposes the information as an entity called `OrderInfo`.

-:point_right: Effect a deployment to the persistence layer so that the relevant artefact will be created (specifically the view `Stats_OrderInfo`):
+:point_right: Effect a deployment to the persistence layer so that the relevant artefact will be created:

 ```sh
 user@host:~/bookshop